Top 15 Biggest Mistakes to Avoid When Selling on AmazonFebruary 21, 2018

 Are you a beginner Amazon seller or are you thinking about starting an Amazon business?
+Whatever the case, you must avoid doing these common mistakes.

-Whatever the situation, there are mistakes you could be making on Amazon that could badly hurt your business.
+There are mistakes you could be making on Amazon that could badly hurt your business.

 While some of them can be fixed with no repercussion, there are mistakes you want to avoid when selling on Amazon because they can get your account banned, suspended or lead your business to failure.